 Students travel to the classroom and other activities via public transport.
 SEDA College WA aims to develop students’ independence, confidence and time management skills and independent travel is part of this self-development.

 SEDA College WA classes are structured to be delivered in an applied learning setting.
-Students complete their Senior Secondary WACE, alongside Vocational Education and Training (VET) qualifications in the areas of Sport and Recreation, via a hands-on curriculum.
-Students’ curriculum includes activities based in the classroom, the workplace and the community.
+Students complete their Senior Secondary WACE, alongside Vocational Education and Training (VET) qualifications in the areas of Sport and Recreation or Construction and Trade (dependent on their chosen Program), via a hands-on curriculum.
+Students’ learning environment includes activities based in the classroom, the workplace and the community.

 SEDA College’s curriculum has a large focus on student learning and development in an applied setting.